It is completely normal to worry when your cat has disappeared for a long time. But after how long should you start to look for them?

 Search every corner of your house first before you start a serious search.
 Also consider checking out their usual hideouts, you never know your little furry friend might just be hiding in one of their favourite places.
 If your cat cannot be found, move on to the next step.

 If a cat breaks their routine, it is important to report it.
 Notify your vet that your cat has gone missing, they will be on the lookout if someone brings a cat that might look like yours.
 Be sure to microchip your cat beforehand and update their data regularly.
 You can also let your local animal warden know that your cat has gone missing.

 It is also very important to let your neighbours and any passers-by know of your cat’s disappearance.
 Put up lost posters and hand out flyers with a picture of your cat, any distinctive signs, and your contact information.

 Put up lost posters on electric polls, on your supermarket noticeboard and slip flyers in letterboxes.
 Do not forget to ask your neighbours to check their garage and garden shed, your cat might have gotten stuck in there.

 Do not hesitate to publish a message on a social media group or a missing pet website.
 Websites like Animal Search UK specialise in missing cats cases and works with volunteers to help you reunite with your cat.

-The tracker also has a call back option with an integrated clicker and when trained, your cat will come back each time its owner clicks it.
+The tracker also has a call back option with an integrated clicker and when trained, your cat will come back each time their owner clicks it.

 To prevent their cats from running away, some cat owners might prefer keeping their cats inside from outside dangers and dishonest people.
-This decision, even though going against a cat’s instinct, is sure to keep a cat safe.
+This decision, even though going against a cat’s instinct, is a good way to keep a cat safe.